Mental health: when anxiety, stress or low mood is held deeper in the body

 That is the layer I am most interested in.

-Signs the pattern may be held deeper in the body
+When the pattern sits deeper in the body

-If several of these are familiar, the deeper layer may be what has not yet been reached.
+That is usually when the deeper layer has not yet been reached.

 The deeper layer